Search

 Anecdotal thoughts of Jim Aborwhear

-For the record I will state now between a drag of my Long-beach and a belt of Rum, that I personally disapprove of any personal drug use at all.
+For clarification, I must express that, while enjoying a drag of my Long-beach and a belt of Rum, I personally do not endorse any form of drug use.

 by Jim Aborwhear